omarkohl/rationality-freiburg.de/website/content/events/2026-11-13-black-forest-retreat/_index.md

 ## Do I need to bring anything?

-Please bring your own bed linen (fitted sheet, duvet cover, and pillowcase) and towels, as these are not provided.
+Please bring your own bed linen (fitted sheet, duvet cover, and pillowcase) and towels.
+Alternatively, you can book complete bed linen (12€ per person: fitted sheet, duvet cover, and pillowcase) and towels (one big, one small: 4€ per person).
 Apart from this, just curiosity and good mood is needed!

 ## Registration